ZhangMian-CentraleSupelec/Portfolio-Allocation-Techniques-for-Processing-Covariance-Matrices./README.md

 - The Minimum Variance Portfolio and the Maximum Sharpe Ratio Portfolio
 - Robust Optimisation
 ## 3. The techniques for Covariance Matrics
--Eigenvalue Clipping
+- Eigenvalue Clipping
--Oracle Estimator
+- Oracle Estimator
--Cross Validate Eigenvalue Shrinkage
+- Cross Validate Eigenvalue Shrinkage
 ## 4. Comparison
--Eigenvalue Distribution
+- Eigenvalue Distribution
--The cost of transaction, turnover and cumulative return
+- The cost of transaction, turnover and cumulative return
 ## 5. Adding a risk-free asset
--The Capital Market Line
+- The Capital Market Line
--The metrics with free-risk assets
+- The metrics with free-risk assets
 ## 6. Conclusion